tareknatsheh/nodejs-api/README.md

 # nodejs-api
-An API for the backend of a React Js project
+An API using Node js + Express